 The academic year is divided into four academic quarters, Autumn, Winter, Spring and Summer.
-Full-year online registration is available to all continuing students who are upper classmen.
-Continuing lower classmen may register online quarter-by-quarter.
+Full-year online registration is available to all continuing students who have obtained Junior or Senior status.
+Continuing Freshmen and Sophomores may register online quarter by quarter.
 Registration dates will be announced.
 Registration is official only after all procedures required by the University have been completed and all fees have been paid.
-Students who do not receive financial clearance by the end of the second day of classes will have their registration cancelled and will have to re-register on a space available basis.
-Faculty advisers are available to assist students with registration and in planning academic programs.
+Students who do not receive financial clearance by the deadline will have their registration cancelled and will have to re-register on a space-available basis.